Stockton-on-Tees: Aeolian Motion

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+The community television station TalkTeesside also broadcasts to the town.
+Television signals are received from the Bilsdale TV transmitter.
+Local radio stations are BBC Radio Tees, Heart North East, Hits Radio Teesside, Capital North East, Smooth North East, Greatest Hits Radio Teesside and CVFM Radio, a community based station that broadcast from nearby Middlesbrough.
+The town is served by the local newspaper, Evening Gazette.

 Facilities

 Public services provided in Stockton include a general hospital, health advice centres, dental and medical surgeries, a library, churches, employment advice centres, youth projects, energy advice centres and an international family centre.
 A cluster of municipal buildings is concentrated primarily along Church Road.
 The police headquarters is the only emergency service station located within the centre, next to Stockton Central Library.

-The University Hospital of North Tees is located in the town and serves south east County Durham.
+Stockton's University Hospital of North Tees serves south east County Durham.
 It is part of the North Tees and Hartlepool NHS Trust.

 Public parks

 Stockton has a number of public parks and nature reserves.
-Most notable is Ropner Park, a Victorian-style park on the outskirts of the town, near Hartburn village.
+Most notable is Ropner Park, a Victorian park on the outskirts of the town, near Hartburn village.
 Opened in 1893 and renovated in 2007, the park has tree-lined avenues approaching an ornate water fountain, surrounded by rockeries and floral displays.
 Overlooking a lake, a bandstand features live band music on Sunday afternoons in the summer.
 Seasonal fairs and occasional organised events are staged at the park throughout the year.
 Close by, there is also the smaller park housing the ruins of the Holy Trinity Church, now called Trinity Green.

 Further upstream is Preston Park, a 100 acre public park by the River Tees.
 The park hosts many events each year that attract people from across Teesside and further afield.
 Preston Hall, once the home of Sir Robert Ropner, is situated within the grounds, and is now a museum.
 The park also houses 'Butterfly World', an artificial tropical environment housing various species of exotic butterflies and reptiles.

 Downstream is Portrack Marsh Nature Reserve, a 50 acre nature reserve by the northern bank of the river between the Tees Barrage and the Tees Viaduct near Portrack housing estate.
 It is the last remaining wetland on the lower Tees.
 Ownership of the reserve is divided between the Tees Valley Wildlife Trust and Northumbrian Water, but the reserve is managed by the Tees Valley Wildlife Trust.
 The western and northern parts of the reserve are mature marsh, while there are a series of man–made ponds in the south east.

 Leisure

-The town's main leisure facility is 'Splash', a large wet and dry facility on Church Road which includes a 25m pool with a wave machine and flumes, a learner pool, a spa pool, a two-storey fitness facility, dry multi-activity spaces, a café and Sportwall & dance facilities.
+The town's main leisure facility is 'Splash', a large wet and dry facility, on Church Road.
+It has a 25m pool with a wave machine and flumes, a learner pool, a spa pool, as well as fitness and dance facilities.
 The Castlegate Quay Watersports Centre also offers opportunities for sailing and paddling on the River Tees.